japila-books/spark-sql-internals/docs/spark-sql-AggregationIterator.md

 | Description

 | [[aggregateFunctions]] `aggregateFunctions`
-| link:spark-sql-Expression-AggregateFunction.adoc[Aggregate functions]
+| spark-sql-Expression-AggregateFunction.md[Aggregate functions]

 Used when...FIXME

 | [[allImperativeAggregateFunctions]] `allImperativeAggregateFunctions`
-| link:spark-sql-Expression-ImperativeAggregate.adoc[ImperativeAggregate] functions
+| spark-sql-Expression-ImperativeAggregate.md[ImperativeAggregate] functions

 Used when...FIXME